This is a checklist of some problems that may stop you from being able to send and receive.

 - USB: Some viruses that infect USB drives that can block send/receive to a USB.

 - Internet security software could interfere with Paratext's ability to send/receive to the Internet.
 One program that has caused problems is the Covenant Eyes tool that provides accountability for your web browsing choices.
-It appears that Covenant Eyes will not permit Paratext to send/receive and must be uninstalled.
+Update: July 2017: Earlier we had said Covenant Eyes could not be used if you used send/receive in Paratext.
+We have heard that there is a new version of Covenant Eyes that will permit Paratext to send/receive.
+If you have Covenant Eyes installed and have problems with Paratext send/receive, ask Covenant Eyes support for assistance if you want to keep using it.

 - USB: In Windows Explorer, check that the USB stick has free space.
 Sending and receiving a project usually takes less than one megabyte, but some projects may be larger, and sharing multiple projects will require more space.